dimonstrik/lcol/README.md

 ﻿# lcol
 Liquid collector projects, linux preferences and scripts and etc

-# Deploy project
+# Deployment of the project

 ## General building and publishing

-You have to do it for app via docker composer.
+You have to do it for the app via docker composer.
 It's described into docker-compose.yml
 ```console
 docker-compose up -d --build
 docker-compose down